 Revival Unites Crosstown Episcopalians

-Posted to: Arts & Entertainment, Music, Newhallville, Wooster Square, News From The Pews
+Posted to: Arts & Culture, Music, Newhallville, Wooster Square, News From The Pews

 The recent cold snap burst the pipes in Newhallville’s St. Andrews Church parish hall, but it didn’t burst the spirit of the congregation: The congregation simply brought its gospel choir across town to Wooster Square.

 There they launched New Haven’s first-ever Episcopal revival meeting.

 “Episcopal and revival are two words you don’t hear much” together, said the Rev. Alex Dyer of St. Paul & St. James, who conducted what was billed as a “praise and worship event” with St. Andrews Episcopal Church’s Rev. Tracy Johnson Russell.

 Saturday’s joint event drew 40 worshippers to St. Paul & St. James Episcopal Church at Olive and Chapel.

 The night was cold and gloomy.
 But it was light and rocking inside as the staid Episcopalians of Wooster Square joined forces to create a new hybrid with the Episcopalians who hail from the black church tradition of more rhythmic, expressive, and physical worship to create a new, hybrid.

 Both reverends said to expect more such joint musical and spiritual events.
 It’s part of a larger plan of both churches to jazz up their offerings, to take the church outside its normal confines.
 They aim to mix styles of worship and worship music in order to shake up people’s expectations and maybe, in the process, to grow the number of congregants.